nightscout/AndroidAPS/README-Combo.md

 - Get Android Studio 3 https://developer.android.com/studio/index.html
 - Follow the link http://ruffy.AndroidAPS.org and clone via git (branch `combo-scripter-v2`)
 - Pair the pump using ruffy, if it doesn't work after multiple attempts, switch to the `pairing` branch, pair, then switch back the original branch.
+  As Ruffy has on some phones problems during screen rotation, it is helpfull to put the setting of automatic screen rotation to off.
   If the pump is already paired and can be controlled via ruffy, installing the above version is sufficient.
   If AAPS is already installed, switch to the MDI plugin to avoid the Combo plugin from interfering with ruffy during the pairing process.
   Note that the pairing processing is somewhat fragile (but only has to be done once)